Summer House Alum Hannah Berner Marries Comedian Des Bishop - E! Online

 Other attendees included Vanderpump Rules' Raquel Leviss, Scheana Shay and her fiancé Brock Davies.
 "Weekend Scheananigans in NYC with our bravo fam," Scheana wrote on Instagram, alongside a slew of photos and videos of the bride, groom and guests.
 "Massive congrats to @hannahberner and @desbishop!"

-Also in attendance: Shah's of Sunset's Mercedes "MJ" Javid Feight and Tommy Feight.
+Also in attendance: Shah's of Sunset's Mercedes "MJ" Javid Feight and husband Tommy Feight, as well as Nema Vand.

 Hannah and Des, 45, got engaged on Feb.
 14—Valentine's Day, 2021, after dating for less than one year.